MPatricioEmmauel/software-testing-practice/.github/pull_request_template.md

 ## Description

+**Summary of Changes:**
-Please include a summary of the change and which issue is fixed.
-Also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please provide a concise summary of the changes made in this pull request, including the motivation and context behind these changes.
+Mention any dependencies that are required for this change.

+**Related Issue:**
-Fixes # (issue number)
+Fixes #(issue number)

-## Type of change
+## Type of Change

-Please delete options that are not relevant.
+Please check the options that are relevant to your changes:

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would potentially cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [ ] Documentation update (changes in the documentation)

-## How Has This Been Tested?
+## Testing

+**Test Environment:**
+Please detail your test environment, including firmware version, hardware, toolchain, SDK, etc.

+**Test Cases:**
-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.
+Describe the tests you have performed to verify your changes.
+Provide clear instructions so we can reproduce these tests.
+Also, list any relevant details for your test configuration.

 - [ ] Test A
 - [ ] Test B

-## Checklist:
+## Checklist

-Before you submit your pull request, please make sure you have completed the following steps:
+Before submitting your pull request, please review the following:

+- [ ] I have followed the coding/style guidelines of this project.
-- [ ] I have performed a self-review of my own code.
+- [ ] I have self-reviewed my own code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented on my code, particularly in complex or unclear areas.
-- [ ] I have made corresponding changes to the documentation.
+- [ ] I have updated the documentation accordingly (if applicable).
-- [ ] My changes generate no new warnings.
+- [ ] My changes do not generate any new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added tests that prove my changes are effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.
+- [ ] New and existing unit tests pass locally with my modifications.
-- [ ] Any dependent changes have been merged and published in downstream modules.
+- [ ] Any dependent changes have been merged and published in related modules.

-## Additional Information
+## Additional Notes

-Any additional information, configuration, or data that might be necessary to reproduce the issue.
+Include any additional information, notes, or context that may be relevant to the reviewers.